yohangz/packer-cli/README.md

 # Name of the library author.
 Author's email address (optional)? yohan.gz@gmail.com

+# Github username of the library author.
+Author's github username (optional)? yohangz

 # Web home page of the library.
 This must be a valid URL.
 Library homepage link (optional)? http://www.my-project.com

-# Use typescript transpiler if yes.
+# Script transpiler to be used.
+Select "none" to use vanilla javascript.
-Do you want to use typescript?
-(Y/n) Yes
+What's the script pre processor you want to use?
+- typescript
+- none

 # Support CSS bundling if yes.
 Do you want style sheet support?
 (Y/n) Yes

-# Style proprocessor to be used.
+# Style preprocessor to be used.
 Select none if not required.
 What's the style pre processor you want to use?
 - scss
 - sass